Bharathkasyap/Splunk_Dashboard/README.md

  </div>
  </br>

-- Then, we check for the right visualzation and add the panel to the existing dashboard, in our case Dashboard name is "Access Log Dashboard"
+- We then choose a suitable visualization, such as a Bar Chart, and add this second panel to the 'Access Log Dashboard'.

 <div align="center">
 <img src =src/top.png>